Terrance Martin

-Terrance Martin (born July 6, 1979) is a former professional American football nose tackle.
-He played in 14 games over two seasons in the National Football League (NFL) with the Houston Texans and Cincinnati Bengals.
-He also played in the Arena Football League in 2007.
+Terrance Martin (born July 6, 1979) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He playedcollege football for the NC State Wolfpack.
+He played in 14 games over two seasons in the NFL with the Houston Texans and Cincinnati Bengals.
+He also played in the Arena Football League (AFL) in 2007.

 Early life and college

 Martin played high school football at Lafayette High School in Williamsburg, Virginia.
 Towards the end of his time there, he was recruited and signed by West Virginia University (WVU).
 However, academic problems made him ineligible to enroll and play football at WVU.
 He instead opted to go to Hinds Community College for two years after which he transferred to North Carolina State.